Corporate governance

 Reasons for selecting outside directors

-full name Independent Director Reason for selection
+full name Reason for selection

 Shiro Nitanai